Note

 --------------------

-[1]: var5[1] ∈ [1, 12]
+[1]: var8[1] ∈ [1, 12]

-Note: If lower and upper do not have the same dimension names, the arrays are broadcasted, meaning the dimensions are spanned:
+Again, if lower and upper do not have the same dimension names, the arrays are broadcasted, meaning the dimensions are spanned:

 [9]:

-lower = pd.Series([1,1]).rename_axis('my-dim')
+lower = pd.Series([1, 1]).rename_axis("my-dim")

-upper = pd.Series([10, 12]).rename_axis('my-other-dim')
+upper = pd.Series([10, 12]).rename_axis("my-other-dim")

 m.add_variables(lower, upper)